benoitc/restkit/doc/streaming.rst

 Stream you content
 ==================

 With Restkit you can easily stream your content to an from a server.

 Stream to
 ---------

-To stream a content to a server, pass to your request a file (or file-like object) or an iterator as `payload`.
+To stream a content to a server, pass to your request a file (or file-like object) or an iterator as `body`.
 If you use an iterator or a file-like object and Restkit can't determine its size (by reading `Content-Length` header or fetching the size of the file), sending will be chunked and Restkit add `Transfer-Encoding: chunked` header to the list of headers.

 Here is a quick snippet with a file::

   from restkit import request

   with open("/some/file", "r") as f:
-    request("/some/url", 'POST', payload=f)
+    request("/some/url", 'POST', body=f)

 Here restkit will put the file size in `Content-Length` header.
 Another example with an iterator::

   from restkit import request

   myiterator = ['line 1', 'line 2']
-  request("/some/url", 'POST', payload=myiterator)
+  request("/some/url", 'POST', body=myiterator)

 Sending will be chunked.
 If you want to send without TE: chunked, you need to add the `Content-Length` header::

-  request("/some/url", 'POST', payload=myiterator,
+  request("/some/url", 'POST', body=myiterator,
       headers={'content-Length': 12})

 Stream from
 -----------